This page provides information about Go Code Colorado 2019. Check back early 2020 for information about the next Go Code

-Go Code Colorado CHALLENGE: Official Participant Rules 2018
+GO CODE COLORADO CHALLENGE: Official Participant Rules 2019

 NO PURCHASE NECESSARY TO ENTER OR WIN.
 A PURCHASE WILL NOT IMPROVE YOUR CHANCES OF WINNING.
 VOID WHERE PROHIBITED OR RESTRICTED.

-- To enter the Go Code Colorado Challenge, log on to gocode.colorado.gov, click on EVENTS, and register to attend one of the five Challenge Weekend events.
+- To enter the Go Code Colorado Challenge, log on to gocode.colorado.gov, and register to attend one of the Challenge Day events.

 - In creating their entry, participants must use at least one dataset that is publicly available on the Colorado Information Marketplace (CIM), which can be found at data.colorado.gov.
-Participants may also use private data and public data that does not come from CIM in addition to at least one public dataset from CIM.
+In addition to at least one public dataset from CIM, participants may also use private data (with appropriate use license), public data that does not come from CIM, and open data.